chrislattman/blogging-project/docs/qemu/index.md

     cd ~/qemu-vms
     ```

-1. Create the file that will store your VM (I am giving it 25 GB of storage space):
+1. Create the file that will store your VM (I am giving it 25 GB of storage):

     ```
     sudo qemu-img create ubuntuserver2204.qcow2 25G